-now to activate an application incence code on t
+How to activate an application licence code on a device

 AXIS People Counter

 AXIS People Counter is an analytic application that you can install on a network camera.
 You can use the application to count how many people pass through an entrance, in what direction they pass, and if more than one person passes during a predefined interval.
 You can also use it to estimate how many people are currently occupying an area, and the average visiting time.